Andrey-Volkovitskiy/Andrey-Volkovitskiy/README.md

 I'm a telecom engineer and avalanche educator who shifting career to Software Development.

-How to reach me: Just send email to andrey.volkovitskiy@gmail.com

 ***My education***: Master's degree in Computer Science (Cybernetics and Computer Networks) 2004.
-The last year (2022) was devoted to full-time learning new programming stack and improving in Backend Development.
+The last year (22/23) was devoted to full-time learning new programming stack and improving in Backend Development.

+Working at: **looking for a job**

+Contact: andrey.volkovitskiy@gmail.com

 ---
 ### My tech stack